aquatix/dammit.nl/content/posts/europython2017-part2.md

 - Gradual typing, where you add annotations to code where it makes sense (so you don't have to rewrite your complete codebase)
 - Function annotations were the first step in Python 3.0 in 2006 (PEP 3107)
 - In 3.5 Type Hints were introduced (including the theory and such)
-- Python interpreter stores those annotations in __annotations__ and ignores it otherwise
+- Python interpreter stores those annotations in `__annotations__` and ignores it otherwise
 - External tools like mypy and pycharm do the heavy lifting
 - Deliberate choice to do it like this, so it can evolve; eventually we might want to have internal tools
-- We loose Python 2 compatibility though, but then we can use type comments, which are backported to 2.7
+- We loose Python 2 compatibility though, but then we can use _type comments_, which are backported to 2.7
 - Third approach is stub files, ending with .pyi, which mypy will also look at, ignoring the .py file for type checking.
 This way, we can add only the annotations there.
 Feels a bit like writing a header file.
 - Check the documentation of the typing module for more info, lots of usecases (new in 3.5)
 - The [slides are on Slideshare](https://www.slideshare.net/japh44/type-annotations-in-python-whats-whys-and-wows).